January 17th , 2025

 So RI Intergroup is always looking for members willing to volunteer to do 12 Step Work.
 Manning the Office, Answering Phones, Rides, as well as people wanting to become involved in Committee Work.
 There are several Opportunities for Service Available Contact So RI Intergroup at 401-739-8777 for more information

-**Please note the RI Central Service Office will be closed on Thursday, November 28th to observe Thanksgiving Wednesday, Dec 25th to observe Christmas Day and Wednesday, Jan 1st to observer New Years Day
+**Please note the RI Central Service Office will be closed on Monday February 17th to observe Presidents Day

 RECOVERY